BruOp/personal-website/content/blog/ibl/index.md

 ## Introduction and Background

-Recently I decided to implement image based lighting in BGFX, since I had never implemented image based lighting before and it's a great way to get assets authored for PBR looking really great.
-As I started reading I realized that there was a lot of work done on this in the past few years built upon bit by bit, and that it might be useful to others to have a reference for implementation from start to finish.
-I've document the steps involved in implementation, starting with some background, then [Karis's 2014 paper](https://cdn2.unrealengine.com/Resources/files/2013SiggraphPresentationsNotes-26915738.pdf) explaining Unreal's IBL implementation, and then new approaches from [Fdez-Agüera](http://www.jcgt.org/published/0008/01/03/paper.pdf) and others to address the error present in existing models.
+Recently I decided to implement image based lighting in BGFX, since I had never done so before and it's a great way to produce realistic renders with assets authored for PBR.
+As I started reading I realized that approaches had gotten a lot more involved than they had been even 10 years ago, and that it might be useful to others to have a reference for implementation from start to finish.
+I've documented the steps involved in implementation, starting with some background, then moving onto [Karis's 2014 paper](https://cdn2.unrealengine.com/Resources/files/2013SiggraphPresentationsNotes-26915738.pdf) explaining Unreal's IBL implementation, and then finally new approaches from [Fdez-Agüera](http://www.jcgt.org/published/0008/01/03/paper.pdf) and others to address the error present in existing models.

-Let's start by defining the equation which provides the outgoing light from a point $\mathbf{p}$ in the viewing direction $\mathbf{v}$:
+Let's start by defining the equation which defines the outgoing radiance from a point $\mathbf{p}$ in the viewing direction $\mathbf{v}$:

 $$
 L_o(\mathbf{v}) = \int_{\Omega} f_{\text{brdf}}(\mathbf{v}, \mathbf{l}) L_i(\mathbf{l}) \langle\mathbf{n} \cdot \mathbf{l}\rangle d\mathbf{l}